james2doyle/sublime-simpleai/README.md

 **Code Generation**: Generate functions, classes, or entire code blocks based on your natural language prompts.

-**Code Refactoring**: Ask Gemini to refactor selected code for improved readability, performance, or adherence to best practices.
+**Code Refactoring**: Ask Simple AI to refactor selected code for improved readability, performance, or adherence to best practices.

 **Contextual Q&A**: Ask questions about your code, programming concepts, or general knowledge, and get instant answers within Sublime Text.